 Health Insurance Charge: MUST BE WAIVED BY AT LEAST THE FIRST DAY OF CLASSES.
 If you are eligible to waive, you must complete a new online waiver each semester you are charged.
 To learn more about the Student Health Insurance Plan, place your cursor over the “Health insurance” tab and choose your menu option.
 If you choose the “Insurance waivers” option, you should read the information provided regarding eligibility to waive and what constitutes comparable coverage before you click the waiver link.
 Once you click the waiver link, you will be re-directed to the insurance servicer’s website to complete the waiver form.
 You must verify and certify that you are eligible to waive this charge.
 A confirmation number will be provided upon successful submission.

 This electronic worksheet is available via your “MyGCC” account.

 You are required to submit a Billing Worksheet with your first payment if:

 - all or a portion of your bill is being paid by a third party, a tuition and/or fee waiver, financial aid, or scholarship

 - you are participating in our 4-month payment plan (fall and spring semesters only)

-- you want to complete the Waiver of Confidentiality (now known as the FERPA Waiver/Authentication Form) in order to authorize the Student Billing (Bursar’s) Office to discuss your bill and tuition and fee account and/or the Financial Aid Office to discuss your FAFSA and possible awards/loans with you over the phone or with a third party you designate on the form.
+- you want to complete the Financial Aid & Billing Information Release Form (formerly known as the FERPA Waiver/Authentication Form) in order to authorize the Student Billing (Bursar’s) Office to discuss your bill and tuition and fee account and/or the Financial Aid Office to discuss your FAFSA and possible awards/loans with you over the phone or with a third party you designate on the form.

-This waiver is mandatory if you wish to authorize the Student Billing Office and/or the Financial Aid Office to discuss details of your financial aid and/or tuition and fee account with you over the phone, or with third party(s) you designate (parent, spouse, employer, government agency, etc.) by phone or in person.
-Learn more about the FERPA waiver »
+This waiver form is mandatory if you wish to authorize the Student Billing Office and/or the Financial Aid Office to discuss details of your financial aid and/or tuition and fee account with any third party(s) you designate (parent, spouse, employer, government agency, etc.).
+Financial Aid & Billing Information Release Form